fk/masonite/readme.md

 #### Fonts

-* **Body, PostMeta, Quote, Title, Pre**
+* **Body, PostMeta, Quote, Title, Pre** – Override the theme default font by choosing from Tumblr's "Customize" font-stacks.
-* **Google Web Font** – Load one or multiple font families from [Google Web Fonts](http://www.google.com/webfonts).
-Fonts are loaded using the [Google WebFont Loader](https://developers.google.com/webfonts/docs/webfont_loader).
+* **Google Web Font** – Load one or multiple font families from [Google Web Fonts](http://www.google.com/webfonts) using the [Google WebFont Loader](https://developers.google.com/webfonts/docs/webfont_loader).
 The option accepts an array as defined [here](https://developers.google.com/webfonts/docs/webfont_loader#GoogleModule), e. g. `'Fruktur','Open Sans:400,700,400italic,700italic'` would load the "[Fruktur](http://www.google.com/webfonts/specimen/Fruktur)" font family and the normal (400), italic (400italic), bold (700) and bold italic (700italic) versions of "[Open Sans](http://www.google.com/webfonts/specimen/Open+Sans)".
-To make use of them you can write your own CSS-styles or put the name of the font into one of the five "Google Web Font …" option-fields – e. g. to use "Fruktur" as font for all quotes, put `Fruktur` into the "Google Web Font Quote"-field.
+To make use of the loaded fonts you can write your own CSS-styles or put the name of the font into one of the five "Google Web Font …" option-fields – e. g. to use "Fruktur" as font for all quotes, put `Fruktur` into the "Google Web Font Quote"-field.

 #### Images

 * **Avatar** – Upload an image to replace the Tumblr avatar with a custom logo.
 Additionally, you can use _Avatar HiDPI_ to provide a high-resolution version of the _Avatar_-image to display on HiDPI devices (such as iPad 3/4).
-Please make sure that this image is at least exactly twice as big as the original _Avatar_.
+Please make sure that this image is at least exactly twice as big as the original _Avatar_ image.

 #### Options